POPWorldMedia/POPForums/docs/azurekitlibrary.md

 * In scoring game: The interval is again irrelevant because of the queue.

 ## Running locally
-Unfortunately, you can't quite run everything in this stack locally, but it's close.
+You can almost run everything in this stack locally.
 Here's the breakdown:
 * Redis is easy to run locally using a Docker container.
 * Azure Storage (for queues) can be simulated locally running the Azure Storage Emulator on Windows, or [Azurite](https://github.com/azure/azurite) on Mac.
 * Azure Functions CLI runs on Windows and Mac.